beldar/Auto-Brackets/README.md

 Auto-Brackets
 ======

-An extension for [Brackets](https://github.com/adobe/brackets/) for better handling with some chars for HTML.
+An extension for [Brackets](https://github.com/adobe/brackets/) for automatic closure of brackets and curly braces on enter key.

 ### How to Install